-Emmett Public School Foundation, Inc.400 S Pine, Emmett ID 83617208-365-6301Education ~ OpportunityThe Emmett Public School Foundation was organized in 1994 as a nonprofit corporation.The Emmett Public School Foundation's purpose is to create a support for the education of Gem County students.
-Private support is essential to assure the highest standard of quality in its program and in each student's educational experience.
-Your gifts and cash donations will make a difference in enrichment opportunities for both students and faculty.
+Emmett Public School Foundation, Inc.Education ~ OpportunityThe Emmett Public School Foundation was organized in 1994 as a nonprofit corporation.The Emmett Public School Foundation's purpose is to support the education of Gem County students.
+Private financial support is essential to assure the highest standard of quality programming to enhance each student's educational experience.
+Your gifts and cash donations will make a difference in creating enrichment opportunities for both students and faculty.

 EPSF Presents Grant to Robin Wilson, EHS Science Teacher